Patternslib/Patterns/README.md

 ## Browser support

 Patterns aims to support at least the two latest major versions of all popular browsers.

 Currently that means:

 - Apple Safari 5+
 - Google Chrome 20+
 - Microsoft Internet Explorer 8+

+Other browser version may work too, but are not actively tested against.

 ## Development